Caerphilly Castle: 13th century

 Llywelyn responded by intervening with his own forces but outright conflict was prevented by the diplomatic efforts of Henry III.
 De Clare continued building work and in 1270 Llywelyn responded by attacking and burning the site, probably destroying the temporary defences and stores.
 De Clare began work again the following year, raising tensions and prompting Henry to send two bishops, Roger de Meyland and Godfrey Giffard, to take control of the site and arbitrate a solution to the dispute.

 The bishops took possession of the castle later in 1271 and promised Llywelyn that building work would temporarily cease and that negotiations would begin the following summer.
 In February of the next year, however, de Clare's men seized back the castle, threw out the bishops' soldiers, and de Clare – protesting his innocence in these events – began work once again.
 Neither Henry nor Llywelyn could readily intervene and de Clare was able to lay claim to the whole of Glamorgan.
 Work on the castle continued, with additional water defences, towers and gatehouses added.

 Llywelyn's power declined over the next two decades.
-In 1277 Henry's son, Edward I, invaded Wales following a dispute with the prince, breaking his power in South Wales, and in 1282 Edward's second campaign resulted in Llwelyn's death and the collapse of independent Welsh rule.
+In 1277 Henry's son, Edward I, invaded Wales following a dispute with the prince, breaking his power in South Wales, and in 1282 Edward's second campaign resulted in Llywelyn's death and the collapse of independent Welsh rule.
 Further defences were added to the walls until work stopped around 1290.
 Local disputes remained.
 De Clare argued with Humphrey de Bohun, the earl of Hereford, in 1290 and the following year the case was brought before the king, resulting in the temporary royal seizure of Caerphilly.

 In 1294 Madog ap Llywelyn rebelled against English rule, the first major insurrection since the 1282 campaign.
 The Welsh appear to have risen up over the introduction of taxation and Madog had considerable popular support.
 In Glamorgan, Morgan ap Maredudd led the local uprising; Morgan had been dispossessed by de Clare in 1270 and saw this as a chance to regain his lands.
 Morgan attacked Caerphilly, burning half of the town, but failed to take the castle.
 In the spring of 1295 Edward pressed home a counter-attack in North Wales, putting down the uprising and arresting Madog.
 De Clare attacked Morgan's forces and retook the region between April and May, resulting in Morgan's surrender.
 De Clare died at the end of 1295, leaving Caerphilly Castle in a good condition, linked to the small town of Caerphilly which had emerged to the south of it and a large deer park in the nearby Aber Valley.